mar10/fabulist/docs/sphinx/development.md

 Work in a virtual environment.
 I recommend to use [pipenv](https://github.com/kennethreitz/pipenv) to make this easy.
-Create and active the virtual environment:
+Create and activate the virtual environment:
 ```
 $ cd /path/fabulist
 $ pipenv shell